tarwn/lessthandot-hugo/blogs/content/posts/2017-10-26-use-ostress-to-load-test-a-sql-database.md

 Ostress allows you to specify one file, or a folder that contains multiple files, to run.
 You can also specify a number of connections to be made to the database, to simulate multiple users or applications running the same query.
 Each connection can then run the file one or more times.

-The next thing you’ll need is one or more .sql files that the tool will run.
+The next thing you'll need is one or more .sql files that the tool will run.

-To run a load test, you’ll open RML cmd prompt and enter your command.
-A few common parameters, which you’ll be using:
+To run a load test, you'll open RML cmd prompt and enter your command.
+A few common parameters, which you'll be using:

 <p style="padding-left: 30px">
   -S – server name – this works for a SQL Server or an Azure SQL Database.<br /> -E – Windows authentication.
 The other option is -U and -P for SQL authentication.<br /> -d – database name.<br /> -i – Path to batch file(s), such as C:\ostress\ostress_batch_file.sql.<br /> -n – Number of connections to create.<br /> -r – Number of iterations through the file each connection will make.<br /> -q – Quiet mode – no result display.<br /> -o – Output file directory.